lastjune/h5v2/README.md

 It should pass a similar suite of unit tests.

-The following changes are planned:
+## The following changes are planned

 * Implement as a web component instead of a jQuery plugin.
 * Break the dependence on jQuery.